lief-project/LIEF/doc/sphinx/compilation.rst

 On Windows, the SDK is built with the following Python script:
 `scripts/windows/package_sdk.py <https://github.com/lief-project/LIEF/blob/main/scripts/windows/package_sdk.py>`_

-For **OSX & iOS**, the CI configs `.github/workflows/ios.yml <https://github.com/lief-project/LIEF/blob/main/.github/workflows/ios.yml>`_
-and `.github/workflows/osx.yml <https://github.com/lief-project/LIEF/blob/main/.github/workflows/osx.yml>`_
+For **OSX & iOS**, refer to the CI configs `.github/workflows/ios.yml <https://github.com/lief-project/LIEF/blob/main/.github/workflows/ios.yml>`_ and `.github/workflows/osx.yml <https://github.com/lief-project/LIEF/blob/main/.github/workflows/osx.yml>`_
-to compile (and cross-compile) LIEF for these platforms.
+to see how LIEF is compiled (and cross-compiled) for these platforms.

 CMake Options
 -------------